-The software as a service (SaaS) industry has experienced unprecedented growth in the last several years.
-A business sector once worth $63 billion in 2014, now has a value of $157 billion.
+The software as a service (SaaS) industry has experienced unprecedented growth in the past several years.
+It was worth $63 billion in 2014, and in 2020 it has a value of $157 billion.
 From 2019 to 2020 alone, the market share of the SaaS industry grew by 11.3 percent.

 There are more than 10,000 SaaS companies in existence today and 80 percent of businesses already use at least one SaaS application.
-There are many providers of SaaS services and plenty of users, but how do you connect one with the other?
+But if you’re a Saas company, how do you connect with other businesses?
 Through effective search engine optimization (SEO).

 What is SEO?

-SEO maximizes traffic to your website.
-It’s a collection of tools, tricks, and tips that make your website rank as high as possible (preferably in the top three) on the search engine results pages (SERP).
+SEO is the key to increasing traffic to your website.
+Ultimately, the goal is to leverage the strategies that make up SEO best practices so your website ranks as high as possible (preferably in the top three) on search engine results pages (SERPs).

 Why the top three?
 Because 75 percent of internet users do business with one of the top three search results when shopping for a product or service.
-Your goal is to appear as high on the SERP as possible by leveraging Google’s ranking factors — the variables they consider when determining a website’s position on the SERPs.
+In order to appear as high as possible in the SERPs, your site must align with Google’s ranking factors — the variables it considers when determining a page’s position, or ranking, in the SERPs.

 Better rankings mean more people see results for your site, which means more clicks, which means more leads to convert into new clients and customers.
 This may sound simple, but getting your website to the top of the SERPs is no small feat, unless you invest in a high-quality SaaS SEO strategy.